shrey1509/shrey1509/README.md

 ### Professional Experience
-Currently involved in creating industry-leading web applications for a community and AI-based multi-product startup.
+Currently involved in creating industry-leading web applications for Vadoo, a community and AI-based multi-product startup.
-Thrived as a freelancer, collaborating closely with local clients in tight-knit teams.
+Before that, thrived as a freelancer, collaborating closely with local clients in tight-knit teams.

 ### Working Experience in
 - Frontend: HTML, CSS, React, Next.js, Bootstrap